Fashion Illustration using Procreate app, by Laura Volpintesta

 Here’s one, from my Lunch Sketch live zoom model drawing course, fashion illustration session just yesterday:

-(Next post I’ll share timelapse process of my FASHION DESIGN sketching process, which is quite different from the Procreate fashion drawings I’m sharing on today’s post.)
+(Next post I’ll share timelapse process of my FASHION DESIGN sketching process, which is quite different from the Procreate fashion drawings I’m sharing on today’s post- these are drawings from observation: looking at fashion and drawing what I see.)

 In fashion design and illustration, this means recreating the feeling of layers, shadows, textures such as fur, crochet, satin, stretch, sheer, chiffon, tulle, tweed, knit, etc, etc, etc, etc!
 As well as skin, hair, etc.